-- Respect and build upon its history - Foster its small-town, family-friendly character - Be home to people of all ages and backgrounds - Value livability, diversity, and progress - Promote a vibrant economy for individuals, businesses, and the city as a whole - Value the importance of its citizens and its natural resources - Manage and direct change - Strive for sustainability in economic, environmental, and social decisions - Raise the bar to increase the quality of community and economic development
+- Respect and build upon its history - Foster its small-town, family-friendly character - Be home to people of all ages and backgrounds - Value livability, diversity, and progress - Promote a vibrant economy for individuals, businesses, and the city as a whole - Value the importance of its citizens and its natural resources - Manage and direct change - Strive for sustainability in economic, environmental, and social decisions - Raise the bar to increase the quality of community and economic development with addressing those conditions of blight identified herein, especially those that render projects within its boundaries infeasible.

 3.2.
-Plan Objective
+Amended Plan Objective

-The objective of this Plan is to alleviate conditions of blight by actively promoting investment and reinvestment within its commercial corridors and to make financial resources available to assist its partners (private, public, non-profit and others) with addressing those conditions of blight identified herein, especially those that render projects within its boundaries infeasible.
+The objective of this Amended Plan is to alleviate conditions of blight by actively promoting investment and reinvestment within its commercial corridors and to make financial resources available to assist its partners (private, public, non-profit and others)

-3.3 Plan Development and Design Objectives
+3.3 Amended Plan Development and Design Objectives

 All development in the Area shall conform to the zoning code and any site-specific zoning regulations or policies which might impact properties, all as are in effect and as may be amended from time to time.
-Although the Act authorizes LIFT to: undertake zoning and planning activities to regulate land use, establish maximum or minimum densities, and institute other building requirements in an urban renewal area, for the purpose of this Plan, LIFT anticipates that the City will regulate land use and building requirements through existing municipal codes and ordinances.
+Although the Act authorizes LIFT to: undertake zoning and planning activities to regulate land use, establish maximum or minimum densities, and institute other building requirements in an urban renewal area, for the purpose of this Amended Plan, LIFT anticipates that the City will regulate land use and building requirements through existing municipal codes and ordinances.

 General objectives include redevelopment of properties within the Area for the purpose of generating revenue sufficient to fund public improvements that address conditions of blight and facilitate investment.
-Specific objectives expressed by property owners, residents and business owners who participated in meetings held in association with development of Plan include the following:
+Specific objectives expressed by property owners, residents and business owners who participated in meetings held in association with development of the Original Plan include the following:

 - 1. Eliminate and prevent blight by facilitating redevelopment. - 2.
 Implement elements of the Comprehensive Plan. - 3.
-Support and advance actions identified in existing plans related to development of vacant and under-utilized parcels that are consistent with the vision of this Plan. - 4.
+Support and advance actions identified in existing plans related to development of vacant and under-utilized parcels that are consistent with the vision of the (Original) Plan and this Amended Plan. - 4.
 Provide public infrastructure and make more efficient use of existing land. - 5.
 Promote sustainability development, fiscal, resource, etc. - 6.
 Advance product types that can leverage public investment in planned improvements including multiple modes of transportation (vehicular and non-vehicular). - 7.
 Improve pedestrian realm improvements in a manner consistent with the existing community character. - 8.
-Encourage economic sustainability throughout the community and growth in appropriate locations. - 9.
-Provide a range of financing mechanisms for improvements. - 10.
+Encourage economic sustainability throughout the community and growth in appropriate locations.

+- 9. Provide a range of financing mechanisms for improvements. - 10.
 Provide additional opportunities for residential development to support commercial uses in the Area. - 11.
 Support existing industry by encouraging a stronger jobs-housing balance. - 12.
 Encourage growth and stability in local businesses. - 13.
 Facilitate public-private partnerships.

-3.4 Plan Implementation
+3.4 Amended Plan Implementation

-As the plan administrator, LIFT will seek to advance the Plan objectives through the following if deemed necessary:
+As the plan administrator, LIFT will seek to advance the objectives listed above through the following if deemed necessary: